fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 In the code snippet above, you might have noticed the bumpFactor variable.
 This is a crucial parameter because the raw intensity values from a texture image (0 to 255) do not have an inherent physical height.
 Without a scaling factor, the calculated gradients might be too steep or too shallow for the object's scale.
 While a high value creates deep grooves and sharp ridges, making the surface look very rough, a low value creates subtle imperfections, like the grain on wood or slight scratches on metal.

-Not all scenes included bump factor value, so I used 0.01f as a default value for those scenes.
+Not all scenes included a bump factor value, so I used 0.01f as a default value for those scenes.
 Here you can see some different bump factor values and their effects on the final render.

 [Bump Factor Comparison Image]